GautamDeepak/GEARS/Intro_RS_Prac05.md

 ## 1. Load up a Landsat-8 scene
 1. Navigate to an area of interest for you.
-2. Place a point marker on the map and rename it "roi".
+2. Place a point marker on the map and rename it to "roi".
 3. Run the code below to pull up a cloud free image for a specific date range (adjust as needed).